 Editor’s Note: This clause gives a brief explanation for background information of this SID, e.g. security assumption, existing algorithm specifications and a brief description of AEAD.

 The solution of present document does not cover architecture dependent procedure aspects, such as Xn handover, but will cover architecture independent procedure, such as NAS and AS SMC.
-Therefore, the objective of present document is to conclude general solutions to enable AEAD support algorithms in NAS and AS.
-Based on the conclusion made in this document (e.g., enhancement for NAS SMC or AS SMC and interface for AEAD algorithms), TR 33.801-01 [7] can develop AEAD related solutions for SA/RAN dependent procedure in its security areas, e.g. develop solutions in key issue security algorithm negotiation in security areas of RAN security or UE to Core Network Security.
+Therefore, the objective of present document is to conclude general solutions to enable 256-AEAD1 algorithm support in NAS and AS.
+Based on the conclusion made in this document (e.g., enhancement for NAS SMC or AS SMC and interface for AEAD1 algorithm), TR 33.801-01 [7] can develop AEAD1 related solutions for SA/RAN dependent procedure in its security areas, e.g. develop solutions in key issue security algorithm negotiation in security areas of RAN security or UE to Core Network Security.

-One of the main issues in the consideration of supporting AEAD algorithms is whether to use AEAD only or AEAD-standalone co-existence.
-The discussion on pros and cons for choosing AEAD only or AEAD-standalone co-existence is expected after analysing different aspects.
+One of the main issues in the consideration of supporting AEAD1 algorithm is whether to use combined mode only or standalone mode co-existence.
+The discussion on pros and cons for choosing combined mode only or standalone mode co-existence is expected after analysing different aspects.